Loading...

 Slowly rotate your head in a full circle while keeping your neck long.
 Move through your full available range.
 Improves mobility and joint health through the entire cervical spine.

 Apply gentle pressure with your hands against your head in all four directions: front, back, left, right.
-Resist for 5-10 seconds each.
+Resist for 5 to 10 seconds each.
 Builds strength without excessive movement, ideal for those with sensitivity.

 Lie face-down with forehead on the floor.
 Lift your head an inch or two, keeping your chin tucked.
 Hold briefly.
 Targets deep extensors critical for maintaining neutral spine alignment.